 The local currency depreciated by five poisha in the country's inter-bank foreign exchange (forex) market on the day after nearly two weeks, market operators said.

-The US$ was quoted at Tk 83.83 each in the inter-bank foreign exchange (forex) market on Thursday against Tk 83.80 of the previous working day.
+The US dollar was quoted at Tk 84.20 each in the inter-bank forex market on the day against Tk 83.15 of the previous working day, they added.

-The central bank may continue providing such foreign currency support to the banks in line with the market requirements, he hinted.
+The central bank may continue providing such foreign currency support to the banks in line with the market requirement, the BB official hinted.

-The market operators, however, said the demand for the US dollar is increasing gradually, mainly due to higher import payment pressure, particularly of capital machinery for power plants, intermediate goods, petroleum products, fertilisers and liquefied natural gas (LNG).
+The demand for the US dollar is gradually increasing, mainly due to higher import payment pressure, particularly of capital machinery for power plants, intermediate goods, petroleum products, fertilisers and liquefied natural gas (LNG).

 © 2017 - All Rights with The Financial Express